Main Street history tour offered

 Buildings that were significant to the development of the town during its boom time in the 1920s will be highlighted.

-The walk will cover about a half-mile and last about an hour.
+The walk will cover about a half-mill and last about an hour.

 The walk is free, but space is limited and registration is required.
 For information on time and location, contact the museum at 541-882-1000.